Programming a Caesar Cipher

 unicode (66) as letter reporting 'B'

-You can right-click (or control-click on a Mac) either block and select "help..." from the down-down menu to see more details of how the block works.
+You can right-click (or control-click on a Mac) either block and select "help..." from the drop-down menu to see more details of how the block works.

 unicode of block with dropdown menu open showing 'help...' menu-item selected unicode as letter block with dropdown menu open showing 'help...' menu-item selected